Block Until Done Tool

 - Select the tool.

-- In the Configuration window, select the to access the Annotation tab.
+- In the Configuration window, access the Annotation tab.

 - Use ID to see what number is assigned to the tool.
 This number indicates the order in which the tool was added to the workflow.